nosarthur/qc101/entanglement.rst

 algorithms than their classical counterparts.
 But this topic is a bit controversial.
-It turns out that entanglement is not the only non-classical correlation possessed by qubits (see :wiki:`quantum discord` for example), and there are quantum algorithms for (artificial) computational tasks that provide exponential speedup over best-known classical algorithm and do not contain entanglement.
+It turns out that entanglement is not the only non-classical correlation possessed by qubits (see :wiki:`quantum discord` for example), and there are quantum algorithms providing exponential speedup over best-known classical algorithms and the computation processes do not contain entanglement.

 quantum superdense coding
 -------------------------

-The purpose of quantum superdense coding is to send one qubit which carries four messages, i.e., two bits of classical information.
+The purpose of quantum :wiki:`superdense coding` is to send one qubit which carries four messages, i.e., two bits of classical information.
+This work is published in

+* C. H. Bennett and Stephen J. Wiesner, Phys.
+Rev. Lett.
+69, 2881 (1992)

 It may appear that one qubit could encode infinite messages since its state space is continuous (recall the qubit state is a 2D complex vector in terms of wave